simonjstanford/wpf-notes/MVVM & Property Binding/Dependency Properties.md

 A CLR property reads directly from the private member of the class.
 The `Get` and `Set` methods of the class retrieve and store the values of the property.
 Whereas when you set a value of a Dependency Property it is not stored in a field of your object, but in a dictionary of keys and values provided by the base class `DependencyObject`.
 The key of an entry is the name of the property and the value is the value you want to set.
 Most people use dependency properties for user controls.

-Advantages of a Dependency Property Less memory consumption
+Advantages of a Dependency Property
+ - Less memory consumption
  - The Dependency Property stores the property only when it is altered or modified.
 Hence a huge amount of memory for fields are free.
 - Property value inheritance - It means that if no value is set for the property then it will return to the inheritance tree up to where it gets the value.
-- Change notification and Data Bindings - Whenever a property changes its value it provides notification in the Dependency Property using INotifyPropertyChange and also helps in data binding.
+- Change notification and Data Bindings - Whenever a property changes its value it provides notification in the Dependency Property using `INotifyPropertyChanged` and also helps in data binding.
 - Participation in animation, styles and templates - A Dependency Property can animate, set styles using style setters and even provide templates for the control.
 - CallBacks - Whenever a property is changed you can have a callback invoked.
 - Resources - You can define a Resource for the definition of a Dependency Property in XAML.
-- Overriding Metadata - You can define certain behaviours of a Dependency Property using PropertyMetaData.
+- Overriding Metadata - You can define certain behaviours of a Dependency Property using `PropertyMetaData.
 Thus, overriding a metadata from a derived property will not require you to redefine or re-implement the entire property definition.

 ## AddOwner
 You can use AddOwner() to share types, defaults, metadata of a dependency property.
 If you Register the property every place you want to use it, and you change the definition you will have to track down and change all of them.